Molding sand: History

-There is no clear record in history to attribute the first metal casting and use of molding sand, but ancient artifacts and writings allude to a period around 3200 B.C. in ancient Mesopotamia.
-The history of molding sand is difficult to study, as much of the origins of the practice predate writing.
-Molding sand was used exclusively for bronze casts, which was pioneered by the ancient Chinese.
-The next major advancement came in India in 500 B.C. when cast-crucible steel was created.
-Eventually, Sir Humphry Davy first did aluminum castings in Great Britain, around 1808.
+There is no clear record in history to attribute the first metal casting and use of molding sand, but ancient artefacts and writings allude to a period around 3200 B.C..

+Molding sand was initially used exclusively for bronze casts, which was pioneered by the ancient Chinese.

+Greensand casting may have been used to produce Brass produce, along the Meuse Valley, of the Low Countries, as early as the 15th century.

+Italian Vannoccio Biringuccio, and German Georgius Agricola, both published books in the 16th century, on the processes of sand casting.

+Abraham Darby I, obtained an English patent in 1707, for his process to produce, coke smelted, Cast iron products from greensand molds.

 In modern times, the United States produces 8.4 million tons of iron castings, 1.4 million tons of steel castings, 1.7 million tons of aluminum castings, and 321 thousand tons of copper castings annually.
 Much of the modern metal industry has innovated because of a massive increase in sand quality due to better instrumentation, as well as metallurgy, and better understanding of metal properties.